amitkumariitd/pulse-backend/.augment/rules/rules.md

 ## Persistence rules

+**Repository Pattern (mandatory):**
-- Use repository interfaces for persistence.
+- Use repository interfaces for ALL persistence.
 - Do NOT access storage directly from API routes.
 - No shared database assumptions across services.
 - In-memory storage is acceptable in v1, but must be swappable.

+**PostgreSQL Standards (mandatory):**

+All database code MUST follow `.augment/rules/postgres.md`.
+Key requirements:

+- Use repository pattern for all database access
+- Include `trace_id` and `request_id` in all writes
+- Use parameterized queries (never string interpolation)
+- Use connection pooling with asyncpg
+- Use Alembic for schema migrations

+See `.augment/rules/postgres.md` for detailed enforcement rules.

 ---